ImAKappa/pftp/docs/1-Getting-Started/03_reading.md

     --8<-- "1-Getting-Started/reading/maps.py"
     ```

+!!! tip "Try it yourself"

-> ⌨️ Try typing this example into Thonny and running it using the green 'run' button.
+    Try typing this example into Thonny and running it using the green 'run' button.

 Now, although Python is a readable language, this example is still probably confusing.
 Take some time to study the example, and come up with **3** things that confuse you.